MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-sample-data-and-route-to-kql.md

     * **Time window**: Tumbling
     * **Duration**: 1 Minute

 4. Select the **Group by** operation on the editor and preview the processing result.
-Finally select **Save** to close the Event processor and complete the configuration for the KQL destination.
+Then select **Save** to close the Event processor.

     :::image type="content" source="./media/transform-sample-data-and-to-kql/preview-group-by.png" alt-text="Screenshot that shows where to preview group by data in Eventstream." lightbox="./media/transform-sample-data-and-to-kql/preview-group-by.png":::

+5. Finally, select **Add** to finish the configuration for KQL database destination.

 ## View result in the KQL table